-All in all, the city-fortress of Boise is one of the largest among the city-fortresses and was one of the Rocky Mountain strongholds and haven for weary travelers in the Pacific Northwest.
+All in all, the city-fortress of Boise was one of the largest among the city-fortresses and was one of the Rocky Mountain strongholds and haven for weary travelers in the Pacific Northwest.

 Near the Gowen Field Air National Guard base is the Boise White Ridge Arena where the Northwestern Rocky Mountain Autoduel Demolition Derby Elimination Finals was about to be staged in two days' time.

-The arena itself had taken a large part of the Gowen Airfield beside it and it is filled by bleachers surrounding the arena itself that could seat five thousand at maximum capacity.
+The arena itself had taken a large part of the Gowen Airfield beside it and it was filled by bleachers surrounding the arena itself that could seat five thousand at maximum capacity.

 Within one of those pits is a certain agent of Mithril who was given a chance to rest and comeback to his professional dueling life until he was needed again.